Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

-## Return user goals
+### Return user goals

 1. As a return user I want to be able to contact the maker of the website or project.

 A.   Upon entering the website there is the contact details of the person on the home page

 B.   There is a whole contact page dedicated to getting in touch with the maker.

 C.   The user is also encouraged to contact the maker through the links to their socials.

 2. As a return user I want to be able to to find more information about the person or organisation.

 a.
 There is a link to the CV of the person on the home page.

 b.
 There is a "About" page dedicated to providing more information to the user.

 c.
 There is a image located on the "About" page allowing people to know what the maker looks like.

 ## Frequent user goals

-1. As a frequent user I want to be able to see any changes made or new additions.
+1. As a frequent user I want to be able to see the colors easily from foreground to background.

 a.
+The home page has a strong persian blue backgrond with the contact details in white to allow it to contast nicely.

 b.
+The same use of colours is visible throughout the whole project .

 c.
+When a diffrent shade is needed the current main colurs are altered to be slightly darker or lighter as to not cause any clashes.

-2. As a frequent user I want to be able to request to get notifications if there is news or new deals.
+2. As a frequent user I want to be taken to a new page when I open a link.

 a.
+The CV download button on the home page takes the user to a new page

 b.

-c.
+All links to socials open up in a new page using the attribute "_blank".

-3. As a frequent user I want to be able to give feeback and submit my opinion to the makers or person who made the site.
+3. As a frequent user I want to be able to give feeback and see what new features has been added.

 a.
+A frequent user would be easily able to see new information in the about section as they would know the layout of the website.

 b.
+A frequent user would notice any new animations from the home page as they would know the site.

 c.
+If a frequent user wants to suggest new ideas or features they can contact the maker through many options.